 KPIs must be directly related to your business goals.
-They also must be specific and measureable.
+They also must be specific and measurable.
 They’ll serve as the basis for making key decisions as the project progresses.

 Step 2: Decide On Success Criteria

-Some managers think checking off items on a to do list is success.
+Some managers think checking off items on a to-do list is a success.
 Not so.
 A quality measure, success criteria speak to how well the job was done.